tpoisot/DataSharingPaper/DataSharing-MS.md

 - It will fight bad authorship practices, people hitch-hicking on other people's work
 - Data are costly (time and money) to acquire, acquiring new instead of using old ones is wasteful

-[@Heidorn2008] dark data, there is already enough material to answer some pending questions [@Wicherts2006] as shown in other disciplines emailing the author(s) to ask for the underlying data often doesn't result in a successful data sharing outcome.
+[@Heidorn2008] dark data, there is already enough material to answer some pending questions

+[@Wicherts2006] surveyed the filed of psychology, and showed that asking for the raw data often doesn't result in a successful data sharing outcome, even after 6 months of repeated inquiries.
 Authors can claim to have 'lost' the data, can be extremely slow to reply, can ignore emails, the given contact email address may be invalid and difficult to find the 'current' contact address.
 Authors also die, and sadly this can result in the loss of valuable scientific data unless it has been accessibly and discoverably archived elsewhere.
+Ultimately, authors can also flat out refuse to give the data.

 # Why is it beneficial for the one who collected data